kerwin59/swiftly/swiftly.md

 # Install Swiftly on Ubuntu
 *************************
-These instructions were verified on a server built from a Rackspace Ubuntu 16.04 public image.
+These instructions were verified on a server built from a Rackspace Ubuntu 16.04 public image.<br>

-Invoke the following instructions from a bash shell on your server.
+Invoke the following instructions from a bash shell on your server.<br>

 # Update the apt-get database.

-sudo apt-get update
+sudo apt-get update<br>

 # Install the Python installer, pip, using apt-get.

-sudo apt-get install python-pip
+sudo apt-get install python-pip<br>

 # Install Swiftly using pip.

-sudo pip install swiftly
+sudo pip install swiftly<br>

 # Install Swiftly on CentOS
 *************************
-These instructions were verified on a server built from a Rackspace CentOS 6+ public image.
+These instructions were verified on a server built from a Rackspace CentOS 6+ public image.<br>

-Invoke the following instructions from a bash shell on your server.
+Invoke the following instructions from a bash shell on your server.<br>

 # Install the Python installer, pip, using yum.

-sudo yum install python-pip
+sudo yum install python-pip<br>
-If you get an error saying the package can’t be found, the EPEL repository needs to be enabled.
+<p>If you get an error saying the package can’t be found, the EPEL repository needs to be enabled.
 For information on setting up the EPEL repository on your system, see Install EPEL and additional repositories on CentOS and Red Hat.
-When EPEL is enabled, run the install command for pip again.
+When EPEL is enabled, run the install command for pip again.</p>

 # Install swiftly using pip.